Les nœuds essentiels en bushcraft et survie : maîtriser l'art du cordage en nature

 The bowline knot: the undisputed king

-The figure eight knot: simplicity and versatility
+The figure-eight knot: simplicity and versatility

-The flat knot: the art of joining
+The reef knot: the art of joining

-The clove hitch: speed and efficiency
+The capstan knot: speed and efficiency

 Less well-known to the general public but beloved by experienced bushcrafters, the constrictor knot acts like a natural clamp.
 The more you pull on it, the tighter it becomes, creating a remarkably effective grip.
-This self-tightening property makes it ideal for holding bundles of wood together, temporarily repairing a broken tool handle, or compressing damaged equipment.
+This self-tightening property makes it ideal for holding bundles of firewood, temporarily repairing a broken tool handle, or compressing damaged equipment.

 Choosing your rope: paracord and its alternatives